R-Rothrock/adversary/README.md

-# adversary
+# Adversary
-Lightweight AI rock-paper-scissors engine in C.
+Lightweight AI rock-paper-scissors engine in C that is designed to learn the moves of it's adversary over time with a simple self-made AI.

+Still in development.
+Come back later.